FEIfei-coder/circle-loss-for-reid/README.md

 *we let resnet50 as the baseline without any trick.*

 parper: [circle loss](https://arxiv.org/pdf/2002.10857.pdf)

-## But unfortunately, we did not achieve the accuracy rate mentioned in the paper by resnet50 baseline
+* But unfortunately, we did not achieve the accuracy rate mentioned in the paper by resnet50 baseline * we are adjusting the hyperparameters

-### we are adjusting the hyperparameters
+- Dataset: market1501
-#### Dataset: market1501
+- baseline: resnet50 without fc and tricks
 | rank-1 | mAP   | gamma | m    | lr     | lrs  | step | batch |
 | ------ | ----- | ----- | ---- | ------ | ---- | ---- | ----- |
 | 72.1%  | 51.7% | 80    | 0.3  | 0.0003 | 0.1  | 60   | 32    |